The purpose of Mikey's Fish Farm is to provide a self-sustaining source of income, protein, and skills training in Okurase.

 There are several reasons why a fish farm is a good social enterprise.
 Fish farming not only grows the national fisheries industry, it contributes to the reduction of unemployment and promotes economic growth.
 Well-managed fish farms directly affect the creation of jobs and the reduction of poverty as well as food insecurity.
 A fish farm, even a small one, employs several workers.
 This is significant as the average household size in Okurase is approximately 9 people (Mueller and Plunkett, 2018); consequently, four employed workers can help economically support 36 people and help lift them out of poverty.
 Fish farming is not seasonal and it is not dependent on rainfall so it is less risky.
 If the fish farm is owned by an NGO, the profits can be plowed back into the fish farm for expansion and into the community in the support of other social programs.
 Having a local source of fish also alleviates the time and expense required to travel to secure fish sold and consumed in the Okurase community by fresh fish sellers.
 This is important as women (primary vendors and processors) must work 12 hour work day, six days a week to make ends meet.
 Time spent traveling takes away from income generating work.
 Currently, there are no fish farmers in Okurase.

 Project OKURASE is excited to be working with Dr. Rene Dentiste Mueller, Dr. James Malm, and students from the College of Charleston in South Carolina along with Gerrit and Maurice Valkenburg of Cluster Farm Holding in Ghana on the development of Mikey’s Fish Farm in Okurase, Ghana.
 It will provide a new source of income and local protein in Okurase.
 We will be raising catfish in six ponds.
-Once we are up and running, we will be harvesting at least 3000 kg of fish every month.
-We have confirmed the construction site, raised funds for the construction of the farm, and plan to begin construction in December 2018.
-We are currently raising funds for first year operation costs to help us achieve our goal of a self-sustaining fish farm by the end of the first full year of operation.
+Once we are fully up and running, we will be harvesting at least 3000 kg of fish every month.
+Mikey's Fish Farm construction is complete!
+Thanks to generous donors, we begin initial operations of Pond 1 with 3600 catfish in August 2019.
+This will allow us to learn as we raise funds for full operations of all six ponds.
+Please donate and help us achieve our goal of a self-sustaining fish farm by the end of the first full year of operation.

 How You Can Help